Complaints about Council services

 - Complaints about a policy decision or officer conduct are dealt with by council team leaders and managers at tier 2.

-- Requests for internal reviews are dealt with by the Complaints Resolution Coordinator at tier 3 (tier 2 must be completed first).
+- Internal reviews are dealt with by the Complaints Resolution Coordinator at tier 3 (tier 2 must be completed first).

-- After your complaint is resolved, you can complain about the way your complaint was investigated or the result.
+- After your complaint is resolved and you think there has been a mistake, you can complain about the way your complaint was investigated or the result.

-- Council may decide not to investigate or escalate a complaint depending on the nature of the complaint or reasons for escalation.
+- Not all complaints will be escalated.
+Council may decide not to investigate or escalate a complaint depending on the nature of the complaint or reasons for escalation.

 You can read our Complaints Handling Policy here